Current News – June 2021

 - Rabies vaccinations if required for certification for planned travel.

-- Surgical Neutering where there may otherwise be a welfare or risk issue)- enquire.
+- Surgical Neutering, especially where otherwise there would be be a welfare or risk issue)- enquire.

-- Temporary Chemical Neutering where there isn’t an urgent need for chemical neutering.
+- Temporary Chemical Neutering where there isn’t an urgent need for surgical neutering.

-Please note that vaccination appointments may have a more limited clinical examination than you are used to and we may take your pet from you at the door, examine your pet, administer the vaccine and return your pet to you.
+Please note that with vaccination appointments we may take your pet from you at the door, examine your pet, administer the vaccine and return your pet to you.
+Many of our staff aren’t vaccinated yet!

 For most appointments we will take your pet inside for examination and treatment.
-In certain circumstances we may let one person accompany your pet into the surgery buildings.
-PLEASE COME EQUIPPED WITH A MASK IN CASE WE INVITE YOU TO THE CONSULTING ROOM.
+In some circumstances we may let one person accompany your pet into the surgery buildings.
+PLEASE COME EQUIPPED WITH A MASK OR FACE COVERING IN CASE WE INVITE YOU TO THE CONSULTING ROOM.

 Repeat Prescriptions and Ordering – during this period, although we are operating on reduced staff and opening hours, we are still able to offer a prescription and ordering service for all four of our Vetcare sites.
 To help reduced the large volume of telephone calls we are receiving, and to free the telephone lines for emergencies, please may we ask that you order all supplies online: